Learnings from successful NFT collections July 24, 2023

 We’ve already seen big-name brands like Starbucks launch Web3 loyalty programs, using gamification to get feedback and then reward members with exclusive deals and experiences beyond a free coffee.
 Even individual creators are getting in on the action, rallying their communities to be active participants in activations and taking a cut of royalties for their efforts.

-Artists Tyler Hobbs and Dandelion Wist collaborated on a generative NFT project late last year, dubbed QQL.
+Artists Tyler Hobbs and Dandelion Wist collaborated on a generative NFT collection late last year, dubbed QQL.
 Anyone could test the QQL algorithm to generate their own artwork, but only Mint Pass holders could actually add an NFT to the final collection.
 If their particular NFT is resold, then the minter earns a small share of royalties alongside the artists themselves.

 The gamification strategy encouraging participation and creative expression certainly paid off, raising nearly USD $17 during mint.